PrudhviRajMukiri23/Assig-1/Readme.md

 This project consists on the frontend test cases on the link https://www.polestar.com/se

 - Implemented the Pojo model folder structure where I segregated the HomePage elements, DiscoverPage & TestDriverPage with test cases.
-- Total of five test cases were written to automate minimal sample checks in the site.
+- Total of six test cases were written to automate minimal sample checks in the polestar site.

 ### Command to run the frontend test